Pearl felt the tips of her ears rise in temperature.

 A very attractive accent.
 Pearl had never heard anything like it.

-If someone has a distinctive accent, it's bound to catch someone else's attention, whether due to being aesthetically pleasant to that character, or mysterious, or even attractive.
+If someone has a distinctive accent, it's bound to catch someone else's attention, whether due to being aesthetically pleasing to that character, mysterious, or even attractive.
 On the other hand, it can also mark that character as being a foreigner or otherwise outside of the norm and possibly lead to unpleasantness of some kind.

 The classic line "I love your accent!" is the inevitable result of this.